BrownDogGadgets/CrazyCircuits/Circuit-Kits/Modules/2x3-LED-RGB-A-SMT/README.md

 - License: All rights reserved.
 <!--- end title --->

 Surface mount RGB LED with a common anode.
-Connect the input voltage (+) to 3.3V.
+Connect the Common (C) to 3.3V.

 <!--- bom start --->
 ### Bill of Materials